 Benefits of Being a Recognized Student Organization (RSO)

 The University of Chicago dedicates an office to support your organization, the Center for Leadership and Involvement.
-There you will find a full complement of advising staff (including professional staff members and peer advisors), as well as a full complement of facility managers, events professionals, and financial administrators who are happy to assist you.
+There you will find a full complement of advising staff (including professional staff members and peer advisors), as well as financial administrators who are happy to assist you.

 In addition, when your student organization is recognized through the Center for Leadership and Involvement, you are eligible for numerous benefits including: